Your Ultimate Guide to The Best Bathhouses in Sydney

 The Skin Bar

 If lowering your stress levels is high on your 2025 resolutions list, a visit to The Skin Bathhouse in Rozelle should be on your radar.
-The space which fuses Swedish and Finnish wellness methods with their signature contrast therapy through sweat and soak sessions.
+The space fuses Swedish and Finnish wellness methods with their signature contrast therapy through sweat and soak sessions.

 They even have an in-house Skin Bar with an extensive range of skin treatments on offer, including skin needling, LED and face peels.